prebid/prebid.github.io/prebid-mobile/privacy-regulation.md

 ### Notice and Opt out signal

 Prebid mobile supports the [IAB US Privacy signal](https://iabtechlab.com/standards/ccpa/) implementation for CCPA.
 Publishers will be required perform the following actions:

 - Collect notice and opt out signals from eligible CCPA users
 - Translate notice and opt-out signals into [IAB US Privacy String format](https://iabtechlab.com/standards/ccpa/)
-- Store IAB US Privacy signal in NSUserDefaults for iOS or SharedPreferences for Android for persistent storage allowing access for vendors per IAB recommendations
+- Store IAB US Privacy signal in `UserDefaults` for iOS or `SharedPreferences` for Android for persistent storage allowing access for vendors per IAB recommendations

 The job of the Prebid SDK will:
-- Read from NSUserDefaults (iOS) or SharedPreferences(Android) for US Privacy signal
+- Read from `UserDefaults` (iOS) or `SharedPreferences` (Android) for US Privacy signal
-	- Prebid SDK will look for the key "IABUSPrivacy_String", all other key names or spellings will be ignored
+	- Prebid SDK will look for the key `IABUSPrivacy_String`, all other key names or spellings will be ignored
-	- If the "IABUSPrivacy_String" key is present with a non-empty string value, the Prebid SDK will relay the privacy string to Prebid Server in the regs.ext.us_privacy extention
+	- If the `IABUSPrivacy_String` key is present with a non-empty string value, the Prebid SDK will relay the privacy string to Prebid Server in the `regs.ext.us_privacy` extention
 - Not perform or make any attempt to validate or ensure correctness of the US Privacy string
 - Not strip any user data or signaling of the request regardless of Notice and Opt out signal